 Chelsea Reid is a filmmaker, artist, and author from Northern Ontario.
 She is a member of Atikameksheng Anishnawbek, and her work highlights the fractal geometry of nature as a blueprint for existence, digital networking as a means of cultural preservation, and media history.
-Her areas of research include digital humanities, social constructivism through the arts and network theory.
-Currently attending the University of Guelph for a Master's of Art History and Visual Culture, her thesis focuses on the digital preservation of arts and culture through the concept of fractal ontology.
+Her areas of research include digital humanities, social construction through the arts and general network theory.

-Reid is influenced by a wide range of thinkers and artists including the work of the polymath Benoit Mandelbrot, author Christopher Jobson, synesthete Daniel Tammet, post-industrial rococo sculptor Kris Kuksi, industrial photographer Ed Burtynsky and the activist art collectives Onaman Collective and Just Seeds.
+Reid is influenced by a wide range of thinkers and artists including the work of the polymath Benoit Mandelbrot, author Christopher Jobson, synesthete Daniel Tammet, sculptors

 Scroll down to see some recent works